Google Ads strategy for profitable SME growth

 New possibilities:

-Product Studio: AI-driven product photo creation
+- Product Studio: AI-driven product photo creation

-Lifestyle images: Context-rich product presentations
+- Lifestyle images: Context-rich product presentations

-Brand Profiles: Consistent brand presentation across all touchpoints
+- Brand Profiles: Consistent brand presentation across all touchpoints

-Video assets: Moving product demonstrations directly in search results
+- Video assets: Moving product demonstrations directly in search results

-Practical optimization strategies for 2026
+Practical optimisation strategies for 2026

 1. Embrace the AI-driven workflow